Signify (OTCMKTS:PHPPY) Stock Price Up 0.4%

-A number of equities analysts have recently weighed in on PHPPY shares.
-Morgan Stanley raised shares of Signify from an “underweight” rating to an “equal weight” rating in a research note on Wednesday, August 10th.
-JPMorgan Chase & Co. reduced their target price on Signify from €43.00 ($43.88) to €40.00 ($40.82) in a research note on Tuesday, November 1st.
+Several equities analysts have recently issued reports on PHPPY shares.
+Morgan Stanley raised shares of Signify from an “underweight” rating to an “equal weight” rating in a report on Wednesday, August 10th.
+JPMorgan Chase & Co. dropped their price target on shares of Signify from €43.00 ($43.88) to €40.00 ($40.82) in a research note on Tuesday, November 1st.

 Signify N.V. provides lighting products, systems, and services in Europe, the Americas, and internationally.
 The company operates through Digital Solutions, Digital Products, and Conventional Products segments.
 It offers light-emitting diode (LED) and conventional luminaires, systems, and services for various market segments comprising offices, commercial buildings, shops, hospitality, industry, agriculture, and outdoor environments.